What Is a Joint Loan?

 This also means joint borrowers have equal access to the loan funds or the asset the joint loan was taken out to finance.
 For example, if a couple takes out a joint loan to purchase a car, they share equal ownership of that car.

-Co-borrower vs. co-signer
+Co-borrowers vs. co-signer

 Joint loans are not the same as getting a loan with the help of a co-signer.

 • Co-borrowers each have access to the loan funds or assets, with the same legal obligation for repayment.
+Two people taking out a joint loan are co-borrowers.

 • Co-signers do not hold any ownership of the funds or assets but still agree to be legally responsible for repayment if the primary borrower can't or won’t pay.